as-morat/as-morat/README.md

-# Hi 👋, I'm Al Shahriar Mohammad Rafat (Ash)
+#Hey there! 👋 I'm Al Shahriar Mohammad Rafat, but you can call me Ash.
-A passionate app developer focused on building innovative Android applications.

-🔭 **Currently working on:** Capstone project in C for my academic course

-🌱 **Currently learning:** I’m working on expanding my skills in **Flutter** development.
-I also have foundational knowledge in **Python, Java, and C**, which I’m always eager to improve.
+I'm a Software Engineering student at Daffodil International University, working towards my BSc (Honors) degree.
+I’m focused on creating innovative, user-friendly applications.
+Right now, I'm enhancing my skills in Flutter to build engaging experiences.

+📚 **Currently Learning:** Developing expertise in Flutter and Dart for cross-platform projects, while enhancing skills in Python, Java, and C++.

-💬 **Ask me about:** App development, Java tutorials, or any problems.
-If I can help, I surely will.
+💬 **Ask me about:** Programming concepts in Java, C, Python, Dart, or any coding challenges you’re facing!
+If I can help, I’ll be glad to offer guidance and support.

 📫 **How to reach me:** morat9511@gmail.com

+⚡ **Fun Fact :** "Nothing beats that 'Eureka!' moment when the code finally works!"
+Coding is more than a skill; it's a journey of discovery and problem-solving that keeps me motivated every day.

 ---